MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

    > [!NOTE]
    > Using the progress icons links to visualize what's happening in the pipelines in Azure DevOps can be disabled for makers.

-1. After you've finished the changes in your solution and you're ready to deploy them across other environments, select the **Deploy Solution** button.<!--note from editor: Edit okay?-->
+1. After you've finished the changes in your solution and you're ready to deploy them across other environments, select the **Deploy Solution** button.

     > [!NOTE]
     > Be sure to publish any app changes before initiating the push.